Analytical description of the survival probability of coherent states in regular regimes: Survival probability in one-degree-of-freedom bounded systems

 where $k$ is an integer number.
 This leads to

-As discussed in Ref.~\cite{Leichtle1996}, expression (\ref{principalspectrum}) can be viewed as a series in the variable $\hbar$ ($\hbar_{eff}=1/J$ here), where we have neglected the higher order terms.
 The anharmonicity $e_2$ measures the departure from a spectrum with equally spaced energies.
-For the selected part of the LMG spectrum, this quadratic contribution is very small.
-In fact, the fitting curve in Fig.~\ref{fig:gaussLMG} (b) has $e_2=-0.00094$, while $e_0=-4898.46$ and $e_1= 2.91$.
-The inset shows the energy differences of consecutive eigenenergies (circles) and the result for $E^{(fit)}_{k+1}-E^{(fit)}_{k}=(e_1+e_2)+2 e_2 k$ (line).
-The slope is given by $e_2$.
+It is very small, $e_2=-0.00094$, when compared with $e_0=-4898.46$ and $e_1= 2.91$.
+The inset of figure~\ref{fig:gaussLMG} (b) shows the energy differences of consecutive eigenenergies (circles) and the result for $E_{k+1}-E_{k} =(e_1+e_2)+2 e_2 k$ (line), whose slope is given by $e_2$.
 Despite small, $e_2$ has an important role in the decay of the survival probability, as will become clear later.

-Equation~(\ref{principalspectrum}) is a valid assumption for almost any coherent state in the semi-classical limit (large $J$).
-The exceptions are states very close to the ground state and in the vicinity of an ESQPT.
-The divergence of the density of states associated with ESQPTs prevents approximating the spectrum with a smooth sequence as the one in Eq.(\ref{principalspectrum}).
-Studies of the effects of an ESQPT in the temporal evolution of the LMG model include Refs.~\cite{SantosBernal2015,Santos2016,Bernal2017,Engelhardt2015}.
-We leave out from this contribution the analysis of these critical cases.
+Equation~(\ref{principalspectrum}) is a valid assumption for any coherent state in the semi-classical limit, provided the energy interval defined by its mean energy and width does not include critical energies.